-- A. This interim Bylaw is enacted pursuant to 24 V.S.A. §§ 2291(28), 4414(15), and 4415. - B. In accordance with 24 V.S.A. §§ 2291(28)(A), 4414(15)(A) and 4415, this interim Bylaw is intended to be no more restrictive of ground-mounted solar electric generation plants that generate over 15 kW of electricity ("solar projects") than the screening requirements governing new commercial development in Cornwall. - C. The Cornwall Select Board is hereby designated as the municipal body to make recommendations to the Vermont Public Service Board ("PSB") applying this Bylaw to solar projects. - D. This interim Bylaw has been adopted by the Town of Cornwall due to the sudden changes wrought by Act 56 of the Vermont Legislature in the 2015 session and to set forth a clear, written community standard regarding the aesthetics of solar projects.
+- A. This Bylaw is enacted pursuant to 24 V.S.A. §§ 1972, 2291(28), and 4414(15). - B. In accordance with 24 V.S.A. §§ 1972, 2291(28)(A), and 4414(15)(A), this Bylaw is intended to be no more restrictive of ground-mounted solar electric generation plants that generate over 15 kW of electricity ("solar projects") than the screening requirements governing new commercial development in Cornwall. - C. The Cornwall Select Board is hereby designated as the municipal body to make recommendations to the Vermont Public Service Board ("PSB") applying this Bylaw to solar projects. - D. This Bylaw has been adopted by the Town of Cornwall due to the changes wrought by Act 56 of the Vermont Legislature in the 2015 session and to set forth a clear, written community standard regarding the aesthetics of solar projects.
 Act 56 will require a careful re-writing of sections of the Town Plan and study of Cornwall's role in the state's development of solar projects.
-This interim Bylaw, adopted as an emergency measure, shall be in effect for two years from the date of its adoption by the Cornwall Select Board, or for such extended term as may be allowed by 24 V.S.A. § 4415, while the Cornwall Select Board and Planning Commission study the issue of solar project screening, siting, and setbacks in the Town.
-The Cornwall Select Board is adopting this interim Bylaw in order to protect the general welfare of Cornwall residents and land owners and to provide for orderly physical and economic growth within the Town, while promoting the development of renewable energy resources and facilities in Cornwall in a manner that limits adverse impacts to the Town's cultural and scenic resources.
+The Cornwall Select Board is adopting this Bylaw in order to protect the general welfare of Cornwall residents and land owners and to provide for orderly physical and economic growth within the Town, while promoting the development of renewable energy resources and facilities in Cornwall in a manner that limits adverse impacts to the Town's cultural and scenic resources.
 Cornwall is a rural community with very little commercial development and low to medium density residential housing.
-Proper screening and decommissioning of solar projects is vital to maintaining the aesthetic quality of the landscape, which is fundamentally nonindustrial.
+Proper screening and decommissioning of solar projects is vital to maintaining the aesthetic quality of the landscape, which is fundamentally non-industrial.